 The Diocese elected the Rev. Canon Susan E. Goff, who was serving as canon to the ordinary in Virginia, to serve as bishop suffragan at a special elected Council in April 2012.
 The first female bishop in Virginia, Bishop Goff was consecrated at St. Paul's, Richmond on July 28, 2012.
 As bishop suffragan, she oversees mission churches, in addition to multicultural and ethnic ministries.

-Bishop Johnston resigned earlier than expected, officially stepping down on November 3, 2017.
+Bishop Johnston resigned earlier than expected for personal reasons, officially stepping down on November 3, 2017.
 In the absence of a Bishop Co-Adjutor to succeed him, in accordance with the Canons of the Diocese, Bishop Suffragan Susan Goff became Ecclesiastical Authority.
 She has committed to serving in this role through the election of the next Bishop Diocesan.
 That election is expected to take place at the 227 Annual Convention, to be held November 11-13, 2021.

 Bishop Goff appointed the Rt.
 Rev. Jennifer Brooke-Davidson as Assistant Bishop in 2019.
 Bishop Brooke-Davidson was previously Bishop Suffragan of the Diocese of West Texas since July, 2017.
 She was ordained a priest in 2009 after graduating from Fuller Theological Seminary.
 She began her ordained ministry at St. Stephen’s Episcopal Church in Wimberley, Texas, where she served as the Assistant Rector from 2009-2011.
 She then served as Vicar of Saint Elizabeth in Buda, Texas, from 2011 until she was elected Bishop Suffragan of the Diocese of West Texas.
 Prior to ordination, Bishop Brooke-Davidson practiced commercial financial law for 12 years.